lazorfuzz/liowebrtc/README.md

 `joinRoom(name, callback)` - joins the room `name`.
 Callback is invoked with `callback(err, roomDescription)` where `roomDescription` is yielded by the connection on the `join` event.
-See [signalmaster](https://github.com/andyet/signalmaster) for details about rooms.
+See [SignalBuddy](https://github.com/lazorfuzz/signalbuddy) for more info.

 `leaveRoom()` - leaves the currently joined room and stops local streams